leftfield-geospatial/geedim/docs/getting_started/api.rst

 .. _geotiff-tags:

-Image :attr:`~geedim.image.ImageAccessor.properties` are written to the GeoTIFF file default namespace tags, and :attr:`~geedim.image.ImageAccessor.bandProps` are written to the band tags:
+Image :attr:`~geedim.image.ImageAccessor.properties` are written to the GeoTIFF default namespace tags, and :attr:`~geedim.image.ImageAccessor.bandProps` are written to the band tags:

 .. jupyter-execute::